masoodtariq/Git-and-Github-Cheatsheet/README.md

 # Git-and-Github-Cheatsheet
-Hy Everyone!
-Today I am sharing my collection of all everyday use git commands , with usage explanations.
+The word file contains collection of all everyday use git commands , with usage explanations.
 This Sheet also contains, the methods to use online git platform like Github.